jimbet/vmware_uefi/README.md

 The five pieces of information above are mostly looked up by malware or some darn Windows app.
 By changing all five information above, you will fool the malware/app into thinking that the guest OS is running on physical hardware, not virtual hardware.
-At the moment, only four pieces of information above can be modified.
+At the moment, only five pieces of information above can be modified.
 For deep analysis tools such as ~~[ScoopyNG](https://www.trapkit.de/tools/scoopyng/), this tool will detect that the guest OSes were running under VMware, as the detection tools would query _get version_ and _get memory size_~~ (ScoopyNG is now defeated.. sorry).

 ![ScoopyNG Defeated](https://raw.githubusercontent.com/jimbet/vmware_uefi/refs/heads/main/scoopyNG_Defeated.jpeg)